AveYo/Streamlink-all-in-one/README.md

 The included MPC-HC video player uses pass-trough and gpu hw acceleration with low resources usage
 Use Middle DblClick to reload stream in MPC-HC if any issues, Left DblClick to switch Fullscreen
 Refactored to hide the command window at launch, show gui dialogs for URL and STREAM as needed
-Detects options like --help or --twitch-oauth-authenticate in url input-dialog and shows cmd window

 ![Preview](streamlink_preview.png)